KK Partizan: Head coaches

-There have been thirty head coaches for Partizan since the founding of the club in 1945.
+There have been thirty-five head coaches for Partizan since the founding of the club in 1945.
 The first head coach was Božo Grkinić who coached Partizan for two seasons.
 The first coach to bring Partizan an official trophy was Borislav Ćorković.
 He won Yugoslav League with Partizan in 1976.
-Club won the first international trophy in 1978, while being coached by Ranko Žeravica. Željko Obradović lead the club to the most significant trophy, Euroleague in 1992.
+Club won the first international trophy in 1978, while being coached by Ranko Žeravica. Željko Obradović lead the club to the most significant trophy, EuroLeague in 1992.
 Duško Vujošević is the most successful coach in the club's history.
 In his four stints with Partizan he won a total of twenty-three trophies.

 Several Partizan coaches have been recognized internationally for their contribution to the game of basketball: